 It’s hard anodized aluminum base distributes heat fast and evenly to the fish you’re cooking ensuring that its evenly cooked without sticking to the pan’s surface.
 This base is fairy resistant to corrosion too and won’t develop unsightly scratches when cooking.
 It comes with a glass lid too so you can see how well your fish is frying without letting the steam out.

 Two handles are riveted to the pan’s body giving it a sturdy (and comfortable) grip.
 The primary handle is large and comfortable while it’s hook-like helper makes carrying the pan with both hands easy.
 Even though the handles are made of stainless steel – as its almost indestructible – they won’t get too hot to hold when you’re cooking.
 This 5-quart sauce pan is dishwasher safe so getting off fish grease will be a breeze.
 It’s rated oven safe up to 450 degrees Fahrenheit so you can make recipes that require you to finish off the fish in the oven without changing cookware.
 Its grey body won’t stand out in your kitchen.
-If it’s aesthetics you’re after, then you could use this (amazon) Rachel Ray pan to fry fish too.

 Hard anodized aluminum is a great alternative to stainless steel as it’s lighter and a great heat conductor too.
 You can effortless lift an aluminum pan single handedly.
 The biggest downside of these pans is that they tend to be pricier but you’ll still be getting value for your bucks either way.
 This model features an inner layer of Titanium that makes it non stick and easy to wash.
 In fact the company claims that you can even use metallic utensils on this pan and they won’t scratch the non stick layer – something I wouldn’t try.